Braille and Talking Book Library Policies

 Patrons accept responsibility for notifying the library of any changes in address or other contact information, or to cancel or hold service.
 Discourtesy toward BTBL staff, including but not limited to the use of obscene, harassing, threatening, or degrading language or behavior will not be tolerated and may result in suspension of service.2.
 Return Materials

 Materials remain property of the library and are on loan to the patron.
 Patrons may borrow materials according to the loan periods listed in this policy.
 Patrons may not lend materials to other persons, regardless of their program eligibility.
 Materials must be returned to the library when they need repair; a replacement will be issued as soon as possible.
-Materials being returned to the library must be placed into the hands of the U.S. Postal Service by placing the materials in a mailbox or delivering materials to the post office.
-Placing materials on the doorstep of the patron's home for the mail carrier to pick up does not constitute delivery into the hands of the U.S. Postal Service.3.
+Materials being returned to the library must be placed into the hands of the U.S. Postal Service by placing the materials in a street mailbox or delivering materials to the post office.
+Under the Free Matter for the Blind program the USPS has no obligation to pick up parcels from blind or physically handicapped persons or from the libraries and organizations that serve such persons.
+It is sometimes possible, however, to make informal arrangements with local postal officials for mail to be picked up, particularly in hardship cases.3.
 Care for Materials

 Patrons accept responsibility for using materials with reasonable care.
 Damage or loss of materials through intentional defacement, abuse, negligence, or carelessness can result in suspension of service.
 Please do not attempt to repair library materials.
 Materials must be returned to the library when they need repair.4.
 Maintain Active Status

 To remain active with our service, patrons must order or download at least one book or magazine per year.
 If equipment is not being used to listen to library materials, the equipment must be returned.back to top